 Big picture, how much did this cost us?
 If we had paid the bill in local currency at the lower exchange rate, we would have paid $86.63 for dinner.
 Instead, we paid $90.13, a difference of $3.50.
 I’ll round a tip by more than that if we get good service.

 Was it worth this restaurant to screw me over for $3.50 in currency conversion charges?
 I don’t think so.
-They managed to turn a pleasant dinner with really good food into an experience where I feel I was taken advantage of for less than $4.
+They managed to turn a pleasant dinner with excellent food into an experience where I feel I was taken advantage of for less than $4.

 I mean, the food was really good.
-If they didn’t pull a stunt like this, I might have even told you how good the food was and that you should go there when you visit London.
+If the restaurant didn’t pull a stunt like this, I might have even told you how good the food was and that you should go there when you visit London.
 But now, nope.
-To be fair, I’ll try to reach out to the establishment and let them know what happened and will update the article if I hear back from them.
+To be fair, I’ll try to reach out to the establishment and let them know what happened.
+(Note: It’s been a year and I’ve received no response, so I’ll tell you where we ate.
+The restaurant was Meat People located in Islington.)

-Until then, check out the lamb shoulder that Sharon had for dinner.
-It was really good.
+Check out the lamb shoulder that Sharon had for dinner.
+It was delicious.
 It’s a shame I can’t recommend the place.

 This post first appeared on Your Mileage May Vary